fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 The definition of a component involves two things:

 1. declare the component **grade** and any default values for the component's **options**.
-Options are used by integrators to customize the behaviour of a component.
+Options are used by users and integrators to customize the behaviour of a component.
-2. define any public **functions** that the component requires to do its work.
+2. define any public **functions** (invokers) and other members that the component requires to do its work.

 ## Grade and Default Options ##

 A component's grade and any default options are registered with the framework using a call to [`fluid.defaults`](https://github.com/fluid-project/infusion/blob/infusion-1.5/src/framework/core/js/Fluid.js#L1519-L1539), which has two parameters: the component name and an object containing the defaults.
-The parent grades for the component are specified in an array in the defaults called `gradeNames`.
-For a **little component**, specify the grade as `fluid.component`:
+The parent grades for the component are specified in an array or single string in the defaults called `gradeNames`.
+For a plain component, specify the grade as `fluid.component`:

 ```javascript
 fluid.defaults("tutorials.simpleComponent", {